CGvanDrunen/Portfolio_minor_ADS/README.md

 was extracted, representing the total energy produced by the NZEB.
 For energy consumption 2 worksheets were of importance, that of the SmartMeter and that of Solar, due to the calculation that has to be made for energy consumption as mentioned in the last chapter.
+We also added weather data from a nearby weatherstation in Voorschoten agthered by the KNMI to our production dataset.
+However that was not done by me so it will not be further discussed here.

 ### 6. Data Preperation & Visualisation
 During the first 7 weeks of the minor the main tasks we focussed on were that of the